 Camil went from Parks worker to Parks Commissioner when he was elected as a Green to the Vancouver Park Board in 2018.
 He twice served as Board Chair during his term.

-Since 2020, Camil has worked at UBC as the Education Manager at the Centre for Sustainable Food Systems.
-He values community, laughing, sharing food, conversation and ideas, and is grounded by his love for the natural world the support of his family and friends.
+Since 2020, Camil has been a member of the Leadership Team at the Centre for Sustainable Food Systems, at the UBC Farm.
+He manages the Education Portfolio.
+Camil values community, laughing, sharing food, conversation and ideas, and is grounded by his love for the natural world the support of his family and friends.